Lodewijk van Bylandt: Career

-After the Affair the relations between the Republic and Great Britain steadily deteriorated, and the latter started the Fourth Anglo-Dutch War in December 1780.
-The Dutch colonies in the West Indies were immediately attacked and Great Britain soon captured St. Eustatius that was subsequently devastated by admiral Rodney.
-According to his biographer Molhuysen Van Bylandt was also sent to the area and he successfully organized the defense of Curaçao, which remained in Dutch hands.
+After the affair, Anglo-Dutch relations steadily deteriorated and Britain declared war on the Dutch in December 1780.
+A British force under Admiral George Rodney soon captured Sint Eustatius.
+According to his biographer Molhuysen, Van Bylandt was also sent to the area and he successfully organized the defense of Curaçao, which remained in Dutch hands.
 However, other sources, notably Dirks, tell us that Bylandt was never directly involved in the defense of Curaçao, but only detached a ship of the squadron with which he was staying in Lisbon at the time for that purpose.

-After his return to the Netherlands in 1781 he was promoted to vice-admiral and ordered to contest the British blockade of the Dutch coast.
+After his return to the Netherlands in 1781 he was promoted to vice admiral and ordered to contest the British blockade of the Dutch coast.
 He found the state of the Dutch fleet so deplorable, however, that nothing came of this.
-As the stadtholder resisted a formal alliance with the French there was little cooperation between the Dutch, and the French and Spanish armed forces in the common war with Great Britain, which the Republic conducted as if it were alone.
+As the stadtholder resisted a formal alliance with the French there was little cooperation between the Dutch, and the French and Spanish armed forces in their wars with Great Britain, which the Republic conducted as if it were alone.
 The French strongly favored informal cooperation in specific projects, however, and the stadtholder was not always able to prevent those.
-One of these projects was the combination of the French and Dutch fleets at Brest in late 1782 (when the main British fleet had sailed to Spain to defend Gibraltar), with the objective of either harassing the British coast, or attacking the British West-Indies fleet of admiral Rodney that was expected to return around this time.
+One of these projects was the combination of the French and Dutch fleets at Brest, France in late 1782 (when the main British fleet had sailed to Spain to defend Gibraltar), with the objective of either harassing the British coast, or attacking the British West Indies fleet of Rodney that was expected to return around this time.
 After long dithering the Dutch decided to provide ten ships of the line for such a project, and Van Bylandt was put in charge of this squadron.
 When he had inspected the ships he refused point-blank to sail in them, however, as he considered their state of readiness insufficient.
 In this refusal he was supported by the other Dutch commanders.
 The Dutch government was therefore forced to admit to the French that it was unable to provide the promised naval support.